 I plan to continue upgrading this set in SGC 88 or better.
 Check out my website www.redmancards.com

 |After having the top rated Red Man sets on the PSA Registry for five years, I decided to retire my collection.
 I have rebuilt the 1952 set which is now the number one set on the SGC Registry.
 I also want to collect a complete run of all four years that Red Man cards were issued, 1952-1955.
 I am putting together nice sets graded SGC 84/86.|

 The complete run of Red Man sets numbers 208 cards.
 Many players appear in more than one of the years with the same poses but backgrounds changed.
 There are actually only 112 different players and managers represented, with 9 players appearing in all four years.
 There are included 27 Hall of Famers but unfortunately some of the biggest stars of the era were not chosen.

 The 1952 Red Man set has 52 cards, and it is considered to be the hardest to complete.
 The 1953 Red Man set has 52 cards, and I am six cards short of completing it.
 The 1954 Red Man set has 54 cards which includes four variations which makes the set interesting.
-I am missing four cards.
+I am missing three cards.
 The 1955 Red Man set is supposed to be the easiest to complete although I am still missing three of the 50 cards in the set.